Good for animals

 Good for your health

 Unhealthy diets, high in processed food and meat products, and lacking in whole-plant foods are now a leading cause of death, causing 20% of deaths globally.
+In addition eating animals causes pandemics, with three in four infectious diseases being caused by trading wildlife and animal farming.

 It is recognised amongst top health organisations and professionals that vegan diets are healthful, nutritionally adequate, and provide health benefits in reducing the risk of suffering diet-related illnesses such as heart disease, type 2 diabetes, hypertension and certain types of cancer.